Is Apple Pay Safe?

 What is Apple Pay?

 Apple Pay is a digital payment system that allows users to purchase items or transfer money with their Apple devices, instead of carrying around physical cash or debit and credit cards.
 Available in more than 20 countries, Apple Pay is located in the Wallet app of any Apple device—including iPhones, iPads, Watches, and Macs.
-Learn how to pay for anything without using your wallet.

 How Apple Pay works